KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 ## Ongoing Rationale
 >_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**mayor**_ team decisions or design milestones/changes and corresponding justification._

+1) (2024/04/03) Sprint 4: A member had been working on the enhancement of donation transaction history in our application and brought up the question of whether transaction history should be kept for deleted needs, for admins to be able to keep a record.
+It was decided that no, when a need was deleted the history would be deleted along with it

+2) (2024/04/03) Sprint 4: A feature that had been being worked on was Payment ID, but due to the closeness of the upcoming deadline and the bugs the feature was producing it was axed.

+3) (2024/04/03) Sprint 4: It was decided the application wouldn't store names for people who make transactions because it felt like a violation of privacy